 Most of the hotels are on the far side Little Corn Island.
 As a general rule they are more basic than those located in town.
 Most of these hotels offer restaurant service that is open to outside clients.
 I encourage you to explore the island and have your meals at the more remote hotels.
 This certainly beats having to carry your lunch with you or walk back to your hotel for your meal.

+There are a variety of restaurants and bars in Little Corn Island.
 As most small towns, there is no much night life on the island, with most places closing early.
 Are you interested in a place that is open a bit later that the rest?
 Check out Tranquilo Café in town or Casa Iguana on the far end of Little corn Island.